FREQUENTLY ASKED QUESTIONS

 Do you accept insurance?

 HSA funds are accepted, and a limited number of sliding scale slots are reserved each month for those in need.
+If pricing is a concern, reach out.
+I never want cost to stand in the way of care.

 What are my payment options?

 Cash, check, credit card, and HSA card are all accepted.
-A small number of sliding scale spots are available for those in need — please reach out directly to discuss.

 Your first visit is a conversation as much as it is a treatment.
 Come with your questions, your history, and whatever you've been carrying — we'll take it from there.